In Guangdong, nervy Chinese ramp up Ebola watch

 There is much scepticism about the government’s transparency.

-In 2003, Chinese officials covered up the spread of Severe Acute Respiratory Syndrome (SARS) for weeks before a growing death toll and rumors forced the government to reveal the epidemic, apologize and vow full candor in future disease outbreaks.
+In 2003, Chinese officials covered up the spread of Severe Acute Respiratory Syndrome (SARS) for weeks before a growing death toll and rumours forced the government to reveal the epidemic, apologize and vow full candour in future disease outbreaks.